 \section{Abstract}

 The evolution of wireless networks gravitates towards connected intelligence, a concept that envisions seamless interconnectivity among humans, objects, and intelligence in a hyper-connected cyber-physical world.
-Edge AI emerges as a promising solution to achieve connected intelligence by delivering high-quality, low-latency, and privacy-preserving AI services at the network edge.
-In this article, we introduce an autonomous edge AI system that automatically organizes, adapts, and optimizes itself to meet users' diverse requirements.
-The system employs a cloud-edge-client hierarchical architecture, where the large language model, i.e., Generative Pretrained Transformer (GPT), resides in the cloud, and other AI models are co-deployed on devices and edge servers.
-By leveraging the powerful abilities of GPT in language understanding, planning, and code generation, we present a versatile framework that efficiently coordinates edge AI models to cater to users' personal demands while automatically generating code to train new models via edge federated learning.
-Experimental results demonstrate the system's remarkable ability to accurately comprehend user demands, efficiently execute AI models with minimal cost, and effectively create high-performance AI models through federated learning.
+Edge artificial intelligence (Edge AI) is a promising solution to achieve connected intelligence by delivering high-quality, low-latency, and privacy-preserving AI services at the network edge.
+This article presents a vision of autonomous edge AI systems that automatically organize, adapt, and optimize themselves to meet users' diverse requirements, leveraging the power of large language models (LLMs), i.e., Generative Pretrained Transformer (GPT).
+By exploiting the powerful abilities of GPT in language understanding, planning, and code generation, as well as incorporating classic wisdom such as task-oriented communication and edge federated learning, we present a versatile framework that efficiently coordinates edge AI models to cater to users' personal demands while automatically generating code to train new models in a privacy-preserving manner.
+Experimental results demonstrate the system's remarkable ability to accurately comprehend user demands, efficiently execute AI models with minimal cost, and effectively create high-performance AI models at edge servers.